 - 2018: Backed by an investment from Level 5 Capital Partners, Big Blue Swim School launched a strategic expansion initiative through franchising.

 What future plans does Big Blue Swim School have in store?

-DeJong: Beyond opening a fifth corporate location in the North Center neighborhood of Chicago in March 2019, we plan to expand in Chicago and grow in Florida, Texas, Southern California, Denver, Charlotte, Northern New Jersey, Georgia and Washington, D.C.
+Beyond opening a fifth corporate location in the North Center neighborhood of Chicago in March 2019, I plan to expand in Chicago and grow in Florida, Texas, Southern California, Denver, Charlotte, Northern New Jersey, Georgia and Washington, D.C.
 Working alongside Level 5 Capital Partners, our plans include 90 new location agreements by the end of 2019, and up to 150 by the end of 2020.